This post is in honor of Dave DeLuca and the question I received from him today!

 Does this mean you can bake chocolate chip cookies- take them straight out of the oven and then, place the hot cookie directly on this?

-Does this mean you can complete the NY Times crossword puzzle on your table?
+So the wax cures to be strong- does this mean you can complete the NY Times crossword puzzle on your table?

 But again, in general, to maintain your table -you can wipe it clean with a damp washcloth and for scuff marks, just buff them.
-I always give my clients that I paint kitchens for a new tin of wax because I have found that often to remove bad smudges or scuffs, especially the ones that come from the black runner on shoes…I use a little clear wax on a rag and it erases the marks as soon as I wipe them.
+Again, I always give my clients that I paint kitchens for a new tin of wax because I have found that often to remove bad smudges or scuffs, especially the ones that come from the black runner on shoes…I use a little clear wax on a rag and it erases the marks as soon as I wipe them.

-I hope that this information helped!!!
+I hope that this information was helpful!!!

 Basic Wax Application Information